Ixcatl/fables_novasophonia/docs/core/equipment.rst

 List of Weapons
 ----------
-This is a table of most weapons one will find in their adventures.
-A GM is free to create their own, or base magic weapons on these.
+This is a table of most battle implements one would find in their adventures.
+A GM is free to create their own, or base their magic weapons on any of these.

 .. dropdown::